After installing the flywheel, I’m ready to install the clutch. You can see how I install the flywheel here.

 I put the diaphragm spring on the face of the flywheel with the bow in the spring facing me so the perimeter of the spring is against the face of the flywheel.

 The three pins on the clutch housing cover fit into three holes in the face of the flywheel.
-I orient the clutch pack so the paint mark on the clutch housing cover is near the top (next to my thumb in the picture below), and the paint mark on pressure plate is at about the 4:00 position.
-Since the flywheel paint mark is at the bottom, this positions all three paint marks next to each other.
+I orient the clutch pack so the paint mark on the clutch housing cover is near the top (next to my thumb in the picture below), and the paint mark on the pressure plate is at about the 4:00 position.
+Since the flywheel paint mark is at the bottom, this positions all three paint marks approximately 120 degrees apart so they are NOT on top of each other.

 I attach the clutch pack to the face of the flywheel with two new clutch bolts and washers.
 I thread the bolts into the holes so the clutch plate is loose between the clutch housing cover and the pressure plate.